 You can only have three cortisone injections in a lifetime

-Generally, if the first injection doesn’t work, the second and third probably won’t either.
-Moreover, you should limit yourself to 2-3 injections in one area over 3-6 months.
-However, the rule that you can only have three in a lifetime is invalid.
-You can have injections into different parts of the body.
+Generally, if the first injection is ineffective, subsequent injections are likely to be useless as well.
+Moreover, you should limit the number of injections to 2-3 per area over 3-6 months.
+However, the rule that one may have only three in a lifetime is invalid.
+Injections can be administered into various parts of the body.

 Cortisone injections will weaken my bones and make me fat

-As discussed above, the amount of cortisone moving throughout your body after an injection is tiny.
-The cortisone is usually cleared from your body after a week or two.
-So, we don’t think you should be too concerned about weak bones or weight gain.
+As discussed above, the amount of cortisone that moves throughout your body after an injection is minimal.
+Cortisone is usually cleared from your body after one to two weeks.
+We don’t think you should be overly concerned about weak bones or weight gain.

 Why am I having a cortisone injection if it’s just a painkiller?

-Cortisone helps with pain.
-But it also reduces inflammation and treats the problem rather than just masking it.
-However, the key is only to use cortisone safely for particular conditions.
+Cortisone helps with pain, but it also reduces inflammation and treats the problem rather than just masking it.
+The key is to use cortisone safely only for particular conditions.

 Does a cortisone injection weaken the immune system?

 Cortisone is a potent anti-inflammatory.
 However, it also suppresses the immune system.
 Studies suggest that this effect only lasts for a few weeks.
-There is no evidence that one or two cortisone shots have long-term effects on the immune system.
+There is no evidence that a single or two cortisone injections have long-term effects on the immune system.

 Is there an alternative to cortisone injections?

 Yes.
-Given some concerns about cortisone, we try to use alternatives for some conditions.
+Given concerns about cortisone, we seek to use alternatives for specific conditions.

 Hyaluronic acid

 Hyaluronic acid is a naturally occurring substance in joints, bones, and tendons.
-We use hyaluronic acid for arthritis and some cases of tendonitis.
-Recent evidence suggests that hyaluronic acid reduces pain longer than cortisone with less nasty side effects.
+We use it for arthritis and some cases of tendonitis.
+Recent evidence suggests that hyaluronic acid reduces pain longer than cortisone, with fewer adverse effects.

-Different types of hyaluronic acid are separated by the size of the hyaluronic acid molecule – either high or low molecular weight.
-Generally, we think that high molecular weight hyaluronic acid, such as Durolane, is more potent and lasts longer.
-For example, one study showed that Durolane – a type of high molecular weight hyaluronic acid – lasts up to 15 months after one injection.
-Also, repeated injections showed the same improvement for up to 5 repeated injections.
+Hyaluronic acid is separated by molecular weight into high- and low-molecular-weight fractions.
+In general, we believe that high-molecular-weight hyaluronic acid, such as Durolane, is more potent and has a longer duration of action.
+For example, one study showed that Durolane—a high-molecular-weight hyaluronic acid—remains effective for up to 15 months after a single injection.
+Additionally, repeated injections showed the same improvement across up to 5 injections.

 However, like any injection, there is a small risk of side effects such as joint pain and swelling.
 Generally, about 10-20% of injections lead to a small amount of pain and swelling.